Skip to main content

 When you view each pathway in your Admin area, there is a dedicated Explorers tab which shows all enrolled explorers in that pathway, along with their overall pathway status (Unexplored, Exploring, Completed) and per cent complete of the entire pathway.

-You can also click on the pathway status link to review more detailed information on each explorer's progress through a pathway (including which topics and articles have been completed and when).
+You can also click on the pathway status link to review more detailed information on each explorer's progress through a pathway (including which topics have been completed and when).

 What is the 'Pre-enrolled' progress phase?

-When you enrol an explorer in a pathway, we also 'pre-enrol' them in any mandatory topics or articles.
-This allows the platform to link topic and article enrolments to a specific pathway enrolment (which is critical for retakes).
-It also improves your topic and article reporting by more accurately reflecting actual and future enrolments in topics and articles.
+When you enrol an explorer in a pathway, we also 'pre-enrol' them in any mandatory topics.
+This allows the platform to link topic enrolments to a specific pathway enrolment (which is critical for retakes).
+It also improves your topic reporting by more accurately reflecting actual and future enrolments in topics.

-When an explorer is pre-enrolled in a topic or article, it does not trigger due dates or notifications.
+When an explorer is pre-enrolled in a topic, it does not trigger due dates or notifications.
 It is a 'preparation' phase only.
-Topic or article due dates and notifications will be triggered only when the explorer reaches the Unexplored or Exploring phases in that topic or article.
+Topic due dates and notifications will be triggered only when the explorer reaches the Unexplored or Exploring phases in that topic.

 How do I unenrol explorers from a pathway?